Skip to main content

 + Lower Division Electives (up to 10 credits)

-Full course description for Advocating and Making Change
+Full course description for Campaign Finance and Fundraising

 This class will examine theories and models of community development, and introduce students to the realities of community development work.
 The course explores the history of the community development field from its origins in the late 19th-century urbanization through present innovations fueled by grassroots, foundations and public policy initiatives.
 The lens of movement and industry approaches will be a key analytical tool.
 Three traditions in the field community building, community organizing, and community development will be critically examined and compared, including exploring the dynamic relationship between these three traditions.
 Special attention will be given to community development challenges facing traditionally disenfranchised communities, including factors of race, class and gender.
 The class will emphasize both a theoretical understanding of community dynamics, ad an introduction to practical skills used by people working in the community development field.